cgoeders/neighborhood_map/README.md

 ###Search bar functionality
-- both the list-view and map-marker views are filtered based on user search input
+- both the list view and map-marker views are filtered based on user search input

 ###List view